What you must do to keep Wales safe from coronavirus when arriving from abroad.

 - loss or change to your sense of smell or taste

-If you have any of these symptoms, you should continue to self-isolate at home.
-If you are staying with others and you develop symptoms, the whole household that you are staying with will need to begin self-isolating.
+If you have any of these symptoms, you should continue to isolate at home.
+If you are staying with others and you develop symptoms, the whole household that you are staying with will need to begin isolating.

 If you feel you cannot cope with your symptoms at home, or your condition gets worse, or your symptoms do not get better after 7 days, then use the NHS Wales 111 online coronavirus (COVID-19) service.
 If you do not have internet access, call NHS 111.
 For a medical emergency dial 999.

-If you arrived in the UK more than 14 days ago, you do not need to continue self-isolation once you have had symptoms for 7 days and your temperature has returned to normal.
-Symptoms of a cough or changes to your sense of smell or taste can last for several weeks after the infection has gone and so you can stop self-isolating even if you have these symptoms.
-The household you are staying with should self-isolate for 14 days from the point that your symptoms start.
+If you arrived in the UK more than 14 days ago, you do not need to continue isolation once you have had symptoms for 7 days and your temperature has returned to normal.
+Symptoms of a cough or changes to your sense of smell or taste can last for several weeks after the infection has gone and so you can stop isolating even if you have these symptoms.
+The household you are staying with should isolate for 14 days from the point that your symptoms start.

 If you develop new symptoms or your existing symptoms worsen within your 14-day isolation period, then please contact NHS Wales 111 again and follow their advice.

-A small proportion of people travelling to the UK to maintain essential supply chains, critical national infrastructure or to contribute to crisis response or other essential government work will not need to self-isolate and/ or complete contact detail declarations.
-If you are a seasonal agricultural worker, you must remain on the farm where you are working and staying for 14 days.
-Read the detailed guidance on who does not need to self-isolate
+A small proportion of people travelling to Wales for purposes such as maintain essential supply chains, critical national infrastructure or other essential government work will not need to self-isolate and / or complete a Passenger Locator Form.
+If you are a seasonal agricultural worker, you must remain on the farm where you are working and staying for the first 14 days.
+Read the detailed guidance on who does not need to isolate

-Like everyone in the UK, if you are exempt you should not travel and should immediately self-isolate if you get the symptoms of coronavirus.
-You must follow the guidance on how to stay local to keep Wales safe.
+Like everyone in the Wales, if you get the symptoms of coronavirus you should not travel and should immediately isolate even if otherwise you are exempt.
+You must follow the guidance on staying safe and social distancing.